Tyler-Schwenk/BirdNET-CustomClassifierSuite/README.md

-# BirdNET Frog Training Pipeline

-⚠️ **Note**: This README is actively being updated as the pipeline is refactored.

----

-## Experiment Pipeline Overview

-This repository implements a reproducible pipeline for training and evaluating custom BirdNET classifiers for CRLF (*Rana draytonii*) detection.

-The goal is to manage the entire lifecycle of model development through a single configuration file.
-Each experiment is fully reproducible and self-contained: given the same input config, the pipeline produces the same training package, model weights, inference results, and evaluation metrics.

----

-## Workflow

-### Dataset Preparation
-We start from **pre-split data** (`train/`, `val/`, `test_iid/`, `test_ood/`) plus a manifest (`manifest_with_split.csv`) stored under `AudioData/`.

-- **make_training_package.py**
-  Builds BirdNET-style training packages from the splits using filters (quality, call type, sites, etc).
-  Packages are deterministic and logged with reports for reproducibility.

-### Model Training
-- **train.ps1 / train.py**
-  Trains a BirdNET custom classifier on the training package.
-  Outputs include model weights, training logs, and a snapshot of the config.

-### Inference
-- **run_inference.ps1**
-  Runs the trained model on Test-IID and Test-OOD splits.
-  Outputs combined CSV result tables for each.

-### Evaluation
-- **evaluate_results.py**
-  Computes precision, recall, F1, ROC/PR curves, and breakdowns by quality and call type.
-  Results are saved as CSV + plots.

----

-## Artifact Organization

-Each experiment is isolated under an `experiments/` folder:

-experiments/model01/
+BirdNET Frog Training Pipeline

+⚠️ Note: This pipeline is under active development.
+All experiments are fully reproducible from configs.

+Experiment Pipeline Overview

+This repository implements a reproducible, config-driven pipeline for training and evaluating custom BirdNET classifiers for CRLF (Rana draytonii) detection.

+Each experiment is self-contained: given the same input config, the pipeline produces the same training package, model weights, inference results, and evaluation metrics.

+Workflow
+1. Training Package Creation

+make_training_package.py
+Builds BirdNET-style training folders (RADR/, Negative/) from pre-split data and a manifest.
+Supports filters for quality, call type, site, and recorder.
+Outputs:

+Copied audio organized into class folders.

+selection_report.json/txt: summary of what was included.

+data_summary.csv: detailed counts by quality, call type, site, and split.

+config_used.yaml: exact snapshot of the config used.

+⚠️ If an experiment folder already exists, the script will stop with a warning to avoid accidental overwrite.

+2. Model Training

+train.ps1 / train.py (placeholder for now)
+Runs BirdNET training on the generated package.
+Will output weights (.tflite), logs, and metrics.

+3. Inference

+run_inference.ps1
+Applies the trained model to Test-IID and Test-OOD splits.
+Produces combined BirdNET_CombinedTable.csv files per split.

+4. Evaluation

+evaluate_results.py
+Aggregates inference results, computes metrics across thresholds, and produces breakdowns by quality, call type, and site.
+Outputs:

+metrics_summary.csv (precision/recall/F1 across thresholds)

+metrics_by_group.csv (per-quality, per-calltype, etc.)

+Plots (ROC, PR, threshold curves).

+5. End-to-End Pipeline

+pipeline.py
+Single entry point to run steps 1–4 from a config file:

+python -m scripts.pipeline --base-config config/base.yaml --override-config config/model01.yaml --verbose

+Artifact Organization

+Each experiment is isolated in its own folder under training_packages/ (and later experiments/):

+training_packages/model01_highmed/
+    RADR/
+    Negative/
+    selection_report.json
+    data_summary.csv
     config_used.yaml
-training_package/
-model/
+    ...
+models/model01/
     model01.tflite
     training_log.json
 inference/
     TestIID/BirdNET_CombinedTable.csv
     TestOOD/BirdNET_CombinedTable.csv
 evaluation/
     metrics_summary.csv
     metrics_by_group.csv
     plots/

-yaml
-Copy code

-This makes it easy to run multiple models (model01, model02, …), compare results, and trace each model back to the exact data and hyperparameters used.
+This structure makes it easy to run multiple experiments (model01, model02, …), compare results, and trace each model back to the exact inputs and parameters.

----

-## Configuration System
+Configuration System

-- **Base configs** live in `config/base.yaml`.
-- Each experiment defines an **override config** (e.g., `config/model01.yaml`) that references base values but changes specific settings (dataset filters, training hyperparameters, etc).
-- Each script saves a snapshot of the config it actually used for reproducibility.

----
+Base config: config/base.yaml defines defaults for dataset, training, inference, and evaluation.

+Override configs (e.g., config/model01.yaml) specialize experiments by changing only what’s needed.

+The system merges base + override → final config snapshot is always saved with the results.

-## Next Steps
+Next Steps

-The pipeline is being refactored to:
-- Ensure every script is config-driven.
-- Save snapshots of inputs, parameters, and outputs.
-- Provide a single driver script (`run_experiment.py`) that executes the full process end-to-end given one config file.
+Full integration of training & inference into the pipeline.

+Automated evaluation logging into the experiment folder.

+Support for reproducible “experiment registry” in experiments/.